riledigital/lambda-buttondown/README.md

 ## AWS Setup with Terraform

+Run `make provision` and type "yes" to provision and deploy to AWS with Terraform.

-[Following this tutorial on Hashicorp](https://learn.hashicorp.com/tutorials/terraform/lambda-api-gateway), you can deploy automatically to AWS using Terraform. run ``
+[Following this tutorial on Hashicorp](https://learn.hashicorp.com/tutorials/terraform/lambda-api-gateway), you can deploy automatically to AWS using Terraform.